marto1/nsl/README.md

 ` python picoforth.py basics.fth `

-This will load the runtime and import basic functionality as well as documentation for Forth defined definitions.
+This will load the runtime and import basic functionality as well as documentation for Forth definitions.

-You can now do usual Forth stuff now:
+You can now do usual Forth stuff:

 ` 2 3 + . ` to print sum 2 + 3 and pop and print the result.